 What did you most enjoy about the IDA judging process?

-Every year since I’ve started as a jury member, I have been in continual awe of the innovation of design submissions, the incredible thoughtfulness of each visionary to leave a mark on the world.
+Every year since I started as a jury member, I have been in continual awe of the innovation of design submissions and the incredible thoughtfulness of each visionary to leave a mark on the world.
 From architecture and graphic design, to interior design and products, I learn something each time I review the work of so many talented designers and that is a privilege I am grateful to experience.

-Was there one particular design which really stood out for you?
+Was there one particular design that really stood out for you?

 What did you think about the quality of the entries in the IDA?

 I am so impressed with the talent that exists in this world.
 Witnessing it through the IDA entries makes me feel further connected to humanity.
-The tangible creations that invite us to experience history, culture, progress, cutting edge innovations—it’s profoundly impactful.
+The tangible creations that invite us to experience history, culture, progress, and cutting-edge innovations — it’s profoundly impactful.